nariaki3551/flopt/docs/tutorial/satisfiability.rst

 Objective function
 ------------------

-We can create the objective function by arithmetic operation of literals or cluses, or the CustomObject.
+We can create the objective function by arithmetic operation of literals or cluses, or the CustomExpression.
 For example, :math:`(c_1+2c_2+3c_3+4c_4)` can be formulated as follows.

 .. code-block:: python